Kill All CEOs

 • DuckDuckGo

 Using Bing and some other minor crawlers, DuckDuckGo is also an excellent service with a lot of features and they are pretty straightforward about their data collection policies - they do log searches performed, but not IPs or any identifiable data, and they serve ads based on keywords entered instead of cookies or any tracking.
-If it's good enough to be Tor's default search engine, it's good enough for me.
+If it's good enough to be Tor's default search engine, it's good enough for me - and in some cases I find it to handle keywords better than Startpage.

 Brave Search is also cool, they are building their own index from scratch, and although it's small compared to Google and Bing, they still have over 30 billion pages listed with around 100 million new or updated results daily while filtering out automated generated crap.
 The Brave ecosystem tries to balance privacy-friendly with a welcoming familiar feeling for general daily use, so it's really a good option to recommend to your friends and relatives that are not very tech-savvy.